Q: How can I prepare for the reading and writing required at ACSC?

 Wait lists can be long so apply early if you would like to live on base!

-The Assistant Secretary of the Air Force has designated FAMCAMP as permanent housing for AY 20, so families living there may send their children to the DOD school.
-This policy will be reviewed during the year and updates will be announced before AY 21.
+The Assistant Secretary of the Air Force has designated FAMCAMP as permanent housing in the past, so families living there have been able to send their children to the DOD school.
+This policy will be reviewed during the year and updates will be publicized as they are available.

 IO’s who wish to have children attend the DoD School must comply with the following requirements.
 The lodging dorms assigned to individuals are not considered base housing for enrollment purposes.
 For additional questions contact International Officer School at (334) 953-3799.